UK

 HMRC: tax, PAYE, Child Benefit, tax credits, and what to stop

-- Asking whether there’s a final tax reconciliation and whether any refund is due.
+- Confirming the final tax position and whether a refund is due.

 Practical question to ask